jamesbasa/jamesbasa.github.io/_pages/index.md

 Welcome!

-🔱 I'm James, a UC San Diego alumni with a Bachelor's in Computer Engineering (class of 2021, minor in Music) and almost 3 years of software engineering experience.
+💻 I'm James, a full-stack software engineer with 3 years of web development experience, currently working at [One Medical](https://www.onemedical.com/) (Amazon Health) on the visit experience team.

-Highlights of my experience include software engineering, research, humanitarian-focused projects, and IEEE workshops—all of which helped strengthen my interpersonal and technical skills.
+🔱 I'm a UC San Diego alumni with a Bachelor's in Computer Engineering (class of 2021) and a minor in Music.
+Highlights of my college experience include software engineering, research, humanitarian-focused projects, and IEEE workshops—all of which helped strengthen my interpersonal and technical skills.

-💻 Most recently, I've been contributing my expertise to drive the growth of [WebSpot's](https://onwebspot.com/) innovative platform as a Software Engineer, actively shaping our product during its emergence from stealth mode and refining my full-stack development skills.
-Prior to this role, I worked on advancing education and scaling the commerce platform at MasterClass as a Software Engineer, where I spent 2 years, having converted from intern to full-time.
+Before my current role, I contributed my software engineering expertise to drive the growth of [WebSpot's](https://onwebspot.com/) innovative platform, actively shaping our product during its emergence from stealth mode and refining my full-stack development skills.
+Prior, I worked on advancing education and scaling the commerce platform at [MasterClass](https://www.masterclass.com/) as a Software Engineer, where I spent 2 years, having converted from intern on the enterprise pod to full-time on the commerce pod.

 My past occupations have a theme of working interpersonally: engineer, code instructor, teacher, cashier.
 Overall, I believe in working collaboratively to improve the lives of others using technology.